sideci/goodcheck/README.md

 The cache expires in 3 minutes.

-## Disabling Rules with Inline Comments
+## Disabling rules with inline comments

 You can disable rule warnings on a specific line using line comments supported by common languages.

+For example, for Ruby:

 ```rb
 # goodcheck-disable-next-line